dorj222/GuessTheCapitalsAndroid/README.md

 # GuessTheCapitalsAndroid
-An Android game where a player learn more about capital cities around the world.
+Android game where a player learn more about capital cities around the world.

-Description
+Description:

-This an educational Android game that aims to help one to improve their geography knowledge and learn capital cities around the world.
-In this game, a player will be asked to pick the correct country name for capital cities around the world.
-Each question will have 4 answers; 1 correct and 3 incorrect answers.
-A player will be able to see how many questions they have answered correctly in a row, and this feature will help them to perform better.
+This an educational Android game that aims to help one to learn geography in an interactive way.
+In this game, a player needs to pick a correct country name for the given capital city name.
+Each question has 4 choices: 1 correct and 3 incorrect.

-Built with

-Android Studio, Kotlin, Retrofit Library and API from http://restcountries.eu/.
+Built with Android Studio, Kotlin, Retrofit Library and API from http://restcountries.eu/.

 A short demo video: